MegaMek/megamek.github.io/_posts/2021-03-05-New Stable Released v0.48.0.md

 I can't stress how important this is going forward.
 This Stable will support Java 8 but going forward you must have **Java 11** to use the **0.49.x Development branch**.
 This stable will run on Java 11 with countless players seeing huge improvements in performance and visual quality on high DPI monitors (i.e. 4k).

 Due to changes in downloading Java that Oracle has made, we are recommending players use [OpenJDK 11](https://adoptopenjdk.net/).
-We have a help page [for windows](https://github.com/MegaMek/megamek/wiki/Updating-to-OpenJDK) and [macOS.](https://megamek.org/wiki/mac_issues.html) For Linux, you sohuld be able to user your package manager to install OpenJDK from their repositories.
+We have a help page [for windows](https://github.com/MegaMek/megamek/wiki/Updating-to-OpenJDK) and [macOS.](https://megamek.org/wiki/mac_issues.html) For Linux, you should be able to user your package manager to install OpenJDK from their repositories.

 ## I want to help